 Also Read – How to Prepare Your Car for the Rains?

-Although the cool air inside the car might feel exquisite in summer, it can be quite dangerous while driving.
-If you want to reduce the amount of fogging on your windshield, try and reduce the power of the air conditioning.
-When the temperature is increased inside the car, the air will begin to match the air outside and stop fogging quickly.
-What you can also do to stop your car from fogging up is to open a window a little bit to allow the outside air into the car.
-This will not only balance the temperatures quicker, but it will also allow you to keep enjoying your cool breeze.
+While it might feel like heaven to sit inside a cool vehicle, the difference in temperature from inside to outside will surely make driving quite difficult.
+If you want to reduce the amount of fogging on your windshield and windows, you can reduce the power of the air conditioning just a bit.
+When the temperature is raised inside the car, the air inside will begin to match the air outside and stop fogging quickly.
+What you can also do to stop your car from fogging up is to roll a window down a little bit to allow the outside air into the car.
+This will not only balance the temperatures quicker but will also allow you to keep enjoying your cool breeze.

 Also Read – How to Stop Condensation in Your Car

-Now that you know the fogging in summer is on the outside, you can easily get rid of it by simply turning on your car’s windshield wipers.
+Because condensation during the summer occurs on the outside of the vehicle, it is a lot easier to remove using only the windshield wipers.
 Condensation is basically water that forms on the surface of your windshield and your wipers are designed to get rid of water, right?
+In the same way, you use the wipers to clean your windshield, the water on the glass can easily get wiped off with a few swipes of the blades.
 If you feel that the wipers are making the windshield worse, spray some cleaner and turn the wipers onto a lower setting so they clean the glass as well.

 Also Read – Tips for Safe Driving in Monsoon Season